-The school will consider all complaints, providing they are not anonymous, and ensure the school will ensure the complaints procedure is:
+Complaints are not restricted to parents of attending pupils - the school will consider all complaints, providing they are not anonymous.

+The school will ensure the complaints procedure is:

-- Easily accessible and publicised on the school's website. - Simple to understand and put into practice. - Impartial, non-adversarial and fair to all parties involved. - Respectful of confidentiality duties. - Continuously under improvement, using information gathered during the procedure to inform the school's SLT. - Fairly investigated, by an independent person when necessary. - Used to address all issues to provide appropriate and effective responses where necessary.
+- Easily accessible and publicised on the school's website. - Simple to understand and put into practice. - Impartial and fair to all parties involved. - Respectful of confidentiality duties. - Continuously under improvement, using information gathered during the procedure to inform the school's SLT. - Fairly investigated, by an independent person when necessary. - Used to address all issues to provide appropriate and effective responses where necessary.